On Amicable Numbers

 \begin{Example}[7] Let \(f=17\cdot 151\); we get\footnote{There is a typo in the Opera Omnia edition here: \(\int f\) is given as \(276\).
 In the original, \(1024\) is given as \(1084\) the second time it appears. \JE}

 Let \(M=32m\), \(N=32n\); we get \(mn=16\cdot 9\cdot 7\cdot 19\cdot 281\) and Let \(m=2\mu\), \(n=8\nu\); we get \(\mu\nu=9\cdot 7\cdot 19\cdot 281\) and

-Hence, first, it is clear neither \(\mu\) nor \(\nu\) can be numbers of the form \(3\alpha+2\); and then \(\mu\) cannot end in a \(9\) nor \(\nu\) in a \(1\); by this observation, only the following resolutions take place:
+Hence, first, it is clear neither \(\mu\) nor \(\nu\) can be a number of the form \(3\alpha+2\); and then \(\mu\) cannot end in a \(9\) nor \(\nu\) in a \(1\); by these observations, only the following resolutions take place:

 \bgroup \arraystretch{1.2}

 \egroup

 of which those which are denoted with an asterisk are excluded for the reason that none of \(p\), \(q\) or \(r\) can be divisible by \(7\).
 The fourth resolution will give these amicable numbers only if this number \(129503\) is prime.\footnote{However \(129503=11\cdot 61\cdot 193\) so the corresponding numbers are not amicable. \FR} \end{Example}